Tensor Product Multiplicities via Upper Cluster Algebras: AR-theory of Presentations

-We briefly review Auslander-Reiten theory emphasizing a functorial point of view following \cite[IV.6]{ASS}.
-The theory were developed originally for module categories of Artin algebras, but without much difficulty almost all can be generalized to $k$-linear, $\Hom$-finite, and Krull-Schmidt categories.
+We briefly review Auslander-Reiten theory for Krull-Schmidt exact categories following \cite{DRSS}.
+The theory were developed originally for module categories of Artin algebras, but without much difficulty most of the theory can be generalized to Krull-Schmidt exact categories.
+Readers should consult \cite[Section 2.2]{DRSS} or the standard textbook \cite{ARS} for the basic notions in Auslander-Reiten theory, such as the left and right (minimal) almost split morphisms.

+Let $k$ be a field, and $\mc{A}$ be a $k$-linear, $\Hom$-finite, and Krull-Schmidt category with an exact structure $\mc{E}$.
+So $\mc{E}$ is a class of exact pairs which is closed under isomorphisms satisfying Gabriel-Roiter's axiom (see \cite[1.1]{DRSS}).
+Recall that a pair $(i, d)$ of composable morphisms $L \xrightarrow{i} M \xrightarrow{d} N$ in $\mc{A}$ is called {\em exact} if $i$ is a kernel of $d$ and $d$ is a cokernel of $i$.
+If the underlying exact structure $\mc{E}$ is clear, we speak of projective and injective objects rather than $\mc{E}$-projective and $\mc{E}$-injective objects.
+The proof of the following proposition coincides with the usual one for module categories. \begin{proposition}[{\cite[Proposition 2.3]{DRSS}}] Suppose that $L \xrightarrow{i} M \xrightarrow{d} N$ is an exact pair in $\mc{E}$.
+Then the following assertions are equivalent. \begin{enumerate} \item $i$ is left minimal almost split. \item $d$ is right minimal almost split. \item $i$ is left almost split and $d$ is right almost split. \end{enumerate} \end{proposition}

+\begin{definition} An exact pair $L \xrightarrow{i} M \xrightarrow{d} N$ in $\mc{E}$ as in the above proposition is called an {\em almost split pair}.
+In this case, $L$ is called the {\em translation} of $N$ denoted by $\tau N$, and $N$ is called the inverse translation of $L$ denoted by $\tau^{-1} L$. \end{definition} Such an almost split pair can only exist provided $L$ is indecomposable non-injective and $N$ is indecomposable non-projective.
+The exact category $(\mc{A}, \mc{E})$ is said to have almost split pairs if $\mc{A}$ has almost split morphisms and moreover for all indecomposable non-projective objects $N$ there exists an almost split pair $L \xrightarrow{i} M \xrightarrow{d} N$ and dually for all indecomposable non-injective objects $L$ there exists an almost split pair $L \xrightarrow{i} M \xrightarrow{d} N$.
+The uniqueness of minimal almost split maps shows that almost split pairs $L \xrightarrow{i} M \xrightarrow{d} N$ are uniquely determined by $L$ or $N$.

+\begin{example} Let $A$ be a finite dimensional $k$-algebra, and $\module A$ be the category of finite dimensional (right) $A$-modules. {\cite[Theorem V.1.15]{ARS}} says that $\module A$ has almost split pairs, so the translation $\tau$ is defined for every indecomposable non-projective $A$-module.
+It is given by the trivial dual of {\em Auslander's transpose functor} (see \cite[IV.1]{ARS}). \end{example}